-If you’ve ever thought about getting a German Shepherd, it’s likely that you’ve been confronted with the straight back German Shepherd vs. sloped back German Shepherd.
+If you’ve ever thought about getting a German Shepherd, it’s likely that you’ve been confronted with the straight back German Shepherd vs. sloped back German Shepherd debate.

-We’ll cover the back type of the original breed standard as well as why breeders decided to steer the breed into another direction and whether or not that was a good decision.
+We’ll cover the back type of the original breed standard as well as why breeders decided to steer the breed in another direction and whether or not that was a good decision.

 Also, it’s important to see what breed experts, vets, and breeders around the world have to say about this issue and its related health ramifications.